maocatooo/flask-mcp-plus/README.md

 ## Use in Client

-To use your Flask-MCP server with an MCP client, you need to configure the client to connect to your server's endpoint.
+To use your Flask-MCP-Plus server with an MCP client, you need to configure the client to connect to your server's endpoint.
 The configuration format varies depending on the specific MCP client you're using, but generally follows this structure: